flatpickles/flatpickles.com/README.md

 * Double render (SSR + CSR) locally (seems expected - but why?)

 ## Ideas / considerations
+* Convert straight to curly quotes throughout
 * Notes design
     * Better code & code block formatting (vulf mono?)
     * Justify alignment only on larger screens; looks goofy on iPhone
+* Loop some videos, but not all?
 * WritingDisplay & NoteDisplay are similar but intentionally different.
 Maybe these should be consolidated, as a component and/or into the same design.
 * Better original date display within NoteDisplay
 * Display only the first part of especially long notes on the main notes page